Optimization Program for Drinking Water Systems

-- Maintaining distribution system water quality
+- Maintaining high water quality throughout the distribution system

-- Status - Enhanced surveillance of PWS performance, which helps states determine the relative need of their systems (based on water quality and anticipated public health risk) and target their compliance assistance efforts to those most in need.
+- Status - Enhanced surveillance of PWS performance, which helps states determine the relative need of their systems (based on water quality and anticipated public health risk) and target their assistance to those most in need.

 - Maintenance - Ongoing improvement of AWOP activities to sustain and enhance the program through collaboration with partner states in the AWOP network and integration of optimization approaches into other state drinking water programs.

-- Effective Use of State Resources
+- Effective use of state resources

 Improved Treatment Plant Performance and Public Health Protection

 Effective Compliance Assistance for Small (and Large) Water Systems